phdonn/LoL-Match-Prediction/README.md

 ---

-#### Implications for the Study
-This graph reinforces the critical role of mid-game performance in determining match outcomes.
-It shows that achieving a gold lead by the 25-minute mark is not just advantageous but often essential for victory.
-The tighter and more positive distribution for winners underscores that teams must focus on early-game strategies to secure a stable advantage, while the broader range for losing teams suggests the difficulty of recovering from a deficit.

 ## Conclusion

 This analysis highlights the importance of early-game gold advantages in League of Legends.
 The findings suggest that teams with a higher gold difference at 25 minutes are significantly more likely to win.
 This insight provides valuable strategic implications for teams and fans alike, emphasizing the importance of early-game performance in professional play.